mnot/I-D/stakeholder-rights/draft.md

 # Promoting Stakeholders as "Winners"

-In some situations, protocols engender network effects.
+Protocols often engender network effects.
 For example, e-mail is only useful when the parties you wish to communicate with also have e-mail; when more people have e-mail, its value is greatly increased.

 However, network effects can also be captured by a single party, in a "winner take all" market.
 For example, if we mint a new communication protocol without providing a way for two independent users